AntonioMarsella/AntonioMarsella.github.io/readme.md

 - I've been Visiting Research Student in Computer Vision @[University of Genoa](https://unige.it/it/) working at Cross View Action Recognition
 - Currently working @[Aptus.AI](https://aptus.ai) as Machine Learning Scientist

-CV apart, I'm interested in Learning in general, Systems Thinking and Juggling.
+CV apart, I'm interested in Learning in general, Systems Thinking and Juggling 🤹.

 ## What this is about